 We can’t comment on this, because it is a very personal thing, but we do raise the issue for your consideration.

 As another example of pricing irrationality, currently we note that Amazon are selling the HD 650 headphones for the same price as their predecessor model, the slightly inferior HD 600.
-Both are $400.
+Both are around $350.
 We’ve no idea why you’d buy the HD 600 at that price when the improved later model HD 650 is at the same price!
 (Update – note the HD650 has been superseded by the HD660.)

 This is a part of our buyers guide series on headphones.
 Please also visit :